bagbag/tstdl/base/source/password/README.md

 ## Usage

-### Basic Example
+### Basic Password Check

-Here is a basic example of how to check a password.
-The `warnings` and `suggestions` in the result are localization keys, which can be used with a localization service to display user-friendly messages.
+This example shows how to check a password and use a localization service to display user-friendly feedback.
+The `warnings` and `suggestions` in the result are localization keys.

 ```typescript
 import { checkPassword, PasswordStrength, englishPasswordCheckLocalization } from '@tstdl/base/password';